gandradep/Recipe_app/README.md

 # 📖 Recipe-App <a name="about-project"></a>

-**Blog-App** is an application where you can save your favorite recipes, ingredients and make a comparison to know how many ingredients you are missing in quantity in order to prepare your favorite meals.
+**Recipe-App** is an application where you can save your favorite recipes, ingredients and make a comparison to know how many ingredients you are missing in quantity in order to prepare your favorite meals.

 ## 🛠 Built With <a name="built-with"></a>